sourmash-bio/sourmash_plugin_betterplot/README.md

 produces this plot:
 ![10-sketches plotted using MDS](examples/mds.10sketches.cmp.png)

+By default this command generates a metric MDS plot.
+You can generate a non-metric (NMDS) plot with `--nmds`.

 ### `mds2` - multidimensional Scaling (MDS) plot from `pairwise` output

 Use MDS to display a sparse comparison created using the